guna799/react-native-sample-app/README.md

 # Sample React Native App

-This repo is for testing `react-native-version` GitHub action
+This repo is for testing `react-native-version` GitHub action.

 ## Workflow